tensorflow/tfjs-website/docs/guides/using-tfjs-in-node.md

 ```

-Like the CPU package, the module that you get will be accelerated by the TensorFlow C binary, however it will run tensor operations on the GPU with CUDA.
+Like the CPU package, the module that you get will be accelerated by the TensorFlow C binary, however it will run tensor operations on the GPU with CUDA and thus only linux.
 This binding can be at least an order of magnitude faster than the other binding options.

 > Note: this package currently only works with CUDA.
 You need to have CUDA installed on your machine with an NVIDIA graphics card before going this route.